AprilAndFriends/atres/formatting readme.txt

 Examples:

 The word [b]border[/b] has a border.
 The word [b=0000FF]blue[/b] has a blue border.
+The word [b:FF0000,1.5]thicker red border[/b] has a 1.5 times thicker red border than the default.
+The word [b:,1.5]thicker border[/b] has a 1.5 times thicker border than the default with default color.
 This [f arial:0.9]word[/f] is displayed in "arial" with a scaling factor 0.9.
 The color of the word at the end is [c:00FF00]green[/c].
 Press [i:buttons]x_button[/i] to delete "C:\Windows\system32".